 Many believe all LEDs are the same.
 This isn’t true; there is a fundamental scientific difference between the light fields created from full spectrum LEDs and hue-specific LEDs.

-RGB, RGBW, RGBWW and other variants cannot create full-spectrum light.
-They have vast spectral chasms in cyan, yellow, magenta and every color composed of some delicate mix of light frequencies.
+RGB, RGBW, RGBWW, and other variants cannot create full-spectrum light.
+They have vast spectral chasms in cyan, yellow, magenta, and every color is composed of some delicate mix of light frequencies.

 Full Spectrum Light is a complete light field.
 While some frequencies may be diminished due to limits in phosphor technology, the entire spectrum of light is present.